NodeBE4/opinion/_posts/2022-06-20-EnclavedMicrostate.md

 Pretty sure Kronii, Mumei and Fauna have only met two each of Myth and Council (besides themselves)

+----- __550.3__ -----2022-06-22 19:55:24+08:00:

+> similarly to how most Western streamers’ organizations are currently running

+Not necessarily.
+I had a look at the 5 mid-sized EN agencies back when there were still 5 mid-sized agencies and Tsunderia and Cyberlive hadn't yet reorganised, and only Tsunderia and Phase-Connect had any members (and even then, only two each) who had previously been either independent or at another agency.
+VShojo being majority ex-indie is relatively unusual for a larger EN agency.

+----- __550.4__ -----2022-06-22 19:59:14+08:00:

+Well, more pedantically, she said 'we will be with Calli soon'.
+And that, uh, could go in either direction...

 ### 551: [Why didn't Russia gain any colonies in Africa or East Asia?](https://old.reddit.com/r/AskHistorians/comments/vh4swk/why_didnt_russia_gain_any_colonies_in_africa_or/), submitted on 2022-06-21 12:33:20+08:00.

 ----- __551.1__ -----2022-06-21 17:05:57+08:00: